swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/adding-tables-of-data.md

 > Tip: You might find it easier to discern the structure of your table from its markup if you use trailing pipes consistently when spanning cells.

-A spanning cells determines its horizontal alignment from the left-most column that it spans.
+A spanning cell determines its horizontal alignment from the left-most column that it spans.
 Going from left to right in the example below:

- - Cells "One" and "Five" uses leading alignment because they both span the first column
+ - Cells "One" and "Five" use leading alignment because they both span the first column
  - Cell "Four" uses center alignment because it spans the second column
  - Cell "Two" uses trailing alignment because it spans the third column